National Center for Research in Geography Education (NCRGE)

 GEOGRAPHY THAT TEACHERS NEED

-We seek submissions that provide opportunities for participants to learn effective teaching practices and teacher training procedures that implement good acquisition of knowledge in geography.
+Submissions that provide opportunities for participants to learn effective teaching practices and teacher training procedures that implement good acquisition of knowledge in geography.
 Potential topics include:

 - Introducing powerful geographic knowledge in initial teacher education programs.